ChainSafe/gossamer/docs/docs/getting-started/overview/package-library.md

 ---
 layout: default
 title: Package Library
-permalink: /getting-started/overview/package-library/
+permalink: /welcome/package-library/
 ---

 ## Overview

-Gossamer is a ***modular blockchain framework***; it was designed with a package structure that makes it possible to reuse Gossamer packages to build and run custom nodes and node services.
+Gossamer is a **modular blockchain framework**; it was designed with a package structure that makes it possible to reuse Gossamer packages to build and run custom nodes and node services.

 This document provides an overview of the packages that make up the Gossamer framework - more detailed information about each package can be found at <a target="_blank" rel="noopener noreferrer" href="https://pkg.go.dev/github.com/ChainSafe/gossamer">pkg.go.dev/ChainSafe/gossamer</a>.